What are Keloid Scars?

 Risks and complications

-The risks of your treatment, depending on the type of treatment you undergo, can include:
+The risks of the treatment, depending on the type of treatment you undergo, can include:

 - Infection